17 Recipes Full of Probiotic-Rich Foods to Start Making | Yuri Elkaim

 Indian Kimchi - Sarah Wilson

-Not only does kimchi offer healthy probiotics, it has been shown to regulate blood sugar and blood pressure levels.
+Not only does kimchi offer healthy probiotics, but it has also been shown to regulate blood sugar and blood pressure levels.
+Give your kimchi an Indian twist with this incredible, fragrant recipe that’s jam-packed with health-boosting vitamins and nutrients.

 Find the recipe here: Sarah Wilson